Bankoga/golem/open_problems/external_io_plan.md

 # Externalities

-In order for a cell map to be useful, we need to have external points of interaction.
+In order for a problem graph to be useful, we need to have external points of interaction.

 ## Sensory Streams